TorchLean: Formalizing Neural Networks in Lean: Introduction

 \section{Introduction}

-Neural networks are increasingly embedded in systems where mistakes have physical or societal cost, and the machine learning community is correspondingly placing more weight on guarantees that go beyond empirical accuracy: robustness to perturbations, satisfaction of hard safety/stability constraints, and conservative bounds on quantities derived from a network’s computation.
-This has driven an active verification ecosystem spanning \emph{solver-based} approaches that reduce verification queries to constraint solving (e.g., SMT/MILP-style tools such as Reluplex and Marabou for piecewise-linear networks) \cite{katz2017reluplex,katz2019marabou}, as well as \emph{scalable} relaxation and abstract interpretation based methods that compute certified enclosures via bound propagation \cite{gowal2018ibp,zhang2018crown,singh2019abstract}.
-Surveys and systems papers emphasize that such techniques are now core to validating learning-enabled components in safety-critical autonomy and control pipelines \cite{xiang2018verification}.
-Despite this progress, turning verifier outputs into dependable end-to-end guarantees remains challenging in practice; to motivate our approach, we next highlight three concrete \textbf{failure modes}:
+Neural networks are increasingly embedded in systems where mistakes have physical or societal cost, and the machine learning community is correspondingly placing more weight on guarantees that go beyond empirical accuracy: robustness to perturbations, satisfaction of hard safety and stability constraints, and conservative bounds on quantities derived from a network's computation.
+This has driven an active verification ecosystem spanning \emph{solver-based} approaches that reduce verification queries to constraint solving, such as Reluplex and Marabou for piecewise-linear networks~\citep{katz2017reluplex,katz2019marabou}, as well as scalable relaxation and abstract interpretation methods that compute certified enclosures by bound propagation \cite{gowal2018ibp,zhang2018crown,singh2019abstract}.
+Surveys and systems papers emphasize that such techniques are central to validating learning-enabled components in autonomy, control, and other high-assurance pipelines \cite{xiang2018verification}.
+Despite this progress, turning verifier outputs into dependable guarantees remains difficult in practice.
+The issue is not only the strength of a verifier, but also the meaning of the artifact being verified.
+A trained network may appear as a PyTorch \texttt{nn.Module}, an exported ONNX or FX graph, a compiler IR, a CUDA-backed runtime computation, an external CROWN certificate, or a mathematical object in a paper proof.
+These artifacts are connected by exporters, graph rewrites, scalar semantics, layout conventions, and runtime libraries.
+If these boundaries are not made explicit, a property can be proved about one object while the deployed system executes another.
+We highlight four concrete failure modes.